chevere/parameter/README.md

 ]);
 ```

-Use `ArrayAttr` attribute to define an array parameter.
+Use `ArrayAttr` attribute to define an array parameter using attribute notation.

 ```php
 use Chevere\Parameter\Attributes\ArrayAttr;